 - IRES Electronic Modernization.
 DHS is responsible for the 302 Civil Commitment Process in Allegheny County.
 The DHS Information, Referral and Emergency Services (IRES) interacts, primarily by phone, with stakeholders in the community to carry out the 302 process and provide information and referrals.
-The DHS phone system has been converted to a computer-based call center operation using a Voice over Internet Protocol (VoIP) phone system.
-This system allows for IRES calls to be processed more efficiently and also provides data on usage that can be analyzed and used to improve the process and system. - Incident Follow Up and Root Cause Analysis.
+DHS is currently thinking through a plan to convert its current phone system to a computer-based call center operation over a Voice over Internet Protocol (VoIP) phone system.
+This system will not only process calls more efficiently, but will also provide data on usage that can be analyzed and used to improve the process and system. - Incident Follow Up and Root Cause Analysis.
 Providers are required to call IRES to report all incidents within 24 hours of the incident or of learning of an incident.
 Reportable incidents are defined in the Incident Reporting Standards in the DHS Office of Behavioral (OBH) Health Contract Specifications Manual.
 After the provider calls in the incident, they must submit a written, detailed incident report to DHS.
 DHS staff enters data from the incident report into a database.
 DHS contacts the provider for information about disposition, updates and resolution; that information also becomes part of the database.
 If an incident is determined to be a "Sentinel Event," [1] a more thorough Root Cause Analysis (RCA) may be conducted.
 A Quality Improvement Committee, that includes DHS and provider staff, meets quarterly to review system improvement recommendations and determine the need for training and appropriate actions, including designating special work groups to address specific system improvement recommendations.
-These work groups have helped to improve outcomes, increase cross-training, and develop treatment for co-occurring mental and substance use disorders. - Centralized Mental Health Housing Referral Process.
-The Mental Health Residential Housing Application is the central location for MH residential and supportive housing referrals submitted electronically by BH service coordinators, CTT staff, Enhanced Clinical Service Coordinators, inpatient staff, JRS and other provider staff.
-OBH monitors and reviews each referral to determine appropriate matches for people in need of available and appropriate housing.
-Individuals not in need of specific MH residential services are referred to other housing options, such as the LINK.
-The LINK is a place people can call to simplify and streamline access to services and supports.
-It helps individuals and families maintain their independence, dignity and quality of life, while offering additional housing resources, especially those at imminent risk of homelessness.
+These work groups have helped to improve outcomes, increase cross-training, and develop treatment for co-occurring mental and substance use disorders. - Centralized Housing Referral Process.
+The DHS OBH is the central location for mental health residential and supportive housing referrals submitted electronically by behavioral health service coordinators, CTT members, Enhanced Clinical Service Coordinators, inpatient staff, JRS and other staff.
+OBH monitors and reviews each referral to determine appropriate matches for people in need of available and appropriate housing (referrals remain active for one year).
+Individuals not in need of specific mental health residential services are referred to the LINK, a place people can call to simplify and streamline access to services and supports to help individuals and families maintain their independence, dignity and quality of life, for additional housing resources, especially those at imminent risk of homelessness.
 In FY 2017-18, this centralized process was made electronic, allowing for a more efficient way of matching individuals to the most appropriate available housing option.
-The electronic process has allowed staff to have real time information when making residential placement decisions.
+The electronic process has allowed staff to have real time information when making residential placement decisions. - Disaster Response.
+DHS is a partner agency in the emergency response system with other public and private providers within Allegheny County, local government offices, providers from surrounding counties and state agencies.
+When a natural or man-made disaster occurs, the DHS Emergency/Risk Coordinator acts as the point of contact for requests for assistance.
+The Emergency/Risk Coordinator assesses the need for emergency behavioral health services for victims of disasters and coordinates the establishment of a multi-agency resource center (MARC) when disasters affect multiple individuals and/or families.
+The Emergency/Risk Coordinator contacts the Behavioral Health Outreach and Disaster Response Coordinator to activate the Disaster Crisis Outreach and Referral Team (DCORT) to staff locations for as long as behavioral health services are necessary.
+This can involve conducting door-to-door canvassing of victims to tell them about available services.
+The DCORT members include DHS staff, community BH providers and other community providers.